voegtlel/jtabletpresenter/packed/README.md

  * `fullscreen.autotoggleToolbar` (boolean, true): If true, the toolbar is hidden when changing into fullscreen and shown when switching to windowed mode
  * `fullscreen.autotoggleAutoToolbar` (boolean, true): If true, the auto-toolbar is shown when changing into fullscreen and hidden when switching to windowed mode
  * `thickness.thin`, `thickness.medium`, `thickness.thick` (float, 1.0, 2.0, 3.0): Default base thicknesses possible to select.
+ * `updater.checkUpdates` (boolean, true): If true, the updater will check for a new version on startup.

 ### Save/Load
  * `autosave.next`, `autosave.previous`, `autosave.spinner` (boolean, true): If true, the current page will be autosaved on next/previous/spinner selected page